 East Coast Paddlesports Symposium

-The 27th annual East Coast Paddlesports Symposium is a 3-day immersion in the history, technique, hands-on experience, and fun of kayaking, canoeing, SUP, and more.
+The 28th annual East Coast Paddlesports Symposium is a 3-day immersion in the history, technique, hands-on experience, and fun of kayaking, canoeing, SUP, and more.
 The symposium is the heart of the Charleston Outdoor Fest, and paddling enthusiasts will not be disappointed.
-Classroom lectures and on-water basics and master classes are designed to enrich your symposium experience.
-Symposium participants will also have access to unlimited boat demos from the world's leading manufacturers, social opportunities with the world's top instructors, an event souvenir package, and much more.
+On-water classes are designed to enrich your symposium experience.
+Symposium participants will also have access to unlimited boat demos from the world's leading manufacturers, social opportunities with the world's top instructors, an event t-shirt, and much more.
 Registration packages begin at $145.

 I Love It!
 Where do I Begin?